titon/toolkit/docs/en/components/lazy-load.md

 By default, all inline images will be collapsed before being loaded.
 Because of this, a flicker or element shift may occur once the image is loaded.
 To prevent this, define a width and height for the image, either inline or through CSS.
-You may also define the `src` attribute with a transparent fill-in image.
+We may also define the `src` attribute with a transparent fill-in image.

 ```html
 <img src="/img/fake-image.png" data-src="/img/real-image.png" width="250" height="100">